AltoAuto/Daikin-/README.md

 # Daikin

-This is the repository for Daikin simulink schematic
+This is the repository for Daikin simulink demo schematic.